 People have been striving to achieve white teeth for the past century, with an increasing number of fads rising to the challenge.
-However, the best way to get a gleaming smile is to receive professional teeth whitening from a dentist.
-At the Julian Center for Comprehensive Dentistry, we now offer teeth whitening near you using professionally tested and approved methods.
+However, the best way to get a gleaming smile is to receive professional teeth whitening services from a dentist.
+At the Julian Center for Comprehensive Dentistry, we now offer teeth whitening treatment using professionally tested and approved methods.

 At the Julian Center for Comprehensive Dentistry, we strive to accommodate our patient’s lifestyles and schedules.
 We, therefore, offer several different types of teeth whitening: In-office and at-home.

 Both types of whitening utilize the same mechanisms.
 A gel containing peroxide is applied to the teeth and then effected using a special light.
 The light causes the peroxide to break down, releasing the oxygen that removes surface and internal stains from the teeth.

 During an in-office treatment, our dentist will apply gum guards, the gel, and the light over a period of 45 minutes to create immediately whiter teeth.
 With an at-home kit, you can whiten your teeth yourself over a longer period of time from the comfort of your own home.